-PLUG The term "Plug", within the context of this document, refers to the male half of an electrical connector.
+PLUG The term "Plug", within the context of this document, refers to the male half of an half of an electrical connector.

-RECEPTACLE The term "Receptacle", within the context of this document, refers to the female half of an electrical connector.

-RF Radio Frequency - The range of electromagnetic radiation that constitutes the radio spectrum and corresponds to the frequency of alternating current electrical signals used to produce and detect radio waves.
+RECEPTACLE The term "Receptacle", within the context of this document, refers to the female radio spectrum and corresponds to the frequency of alternating current electrical signals used to produce and detect radio waves.